Growth and profitability

 • Grocery: We were one of the first platforms to launch on-demand grocery, where penetration is low and there is a clear demand for the speed and convenience we offer.
 We are driving growth by expanding our selection (additional partners and more SKUs), improving the experience through new consumer and partner technology, and expanding into larger basket missions.

-• Retail: Consumer behaviour shows a clear appetite for on-demand Retail through our platform.
-We are well positioned to capitalise on the opportunity, leveraging our grocery playbook and evolving our existing technology and data capabilities to build a large business with attractive unit economics.
+• Retail: We launched our ‘Shopping’ proposition in 2023, since consumer behaviour showed a clear appetite for on-demand Retail through our platform.
+We are well-positioned to capitalise on the opportunity, leveraging our grocery playbook and evolving our existing technology and data capabilities to build a large business with attractive unit economics.

-Progress in 2023
+Progress in 2024

 Pillars

 • Marketing efficiency: Our marketing activities are focused on both new consumer acquisition and increasing retention, frequency and spend of existing consumers.
-We continually experiment to improve the efficiency and effectiveness of our spend, helping us to reduce our marketing cost as a % of GTV.
+We continually experiment to improve the efficiency and effectiveness of our spend, helping us to reduce our marketing cost as a percentage of GTV.

 • Operating leverage: We support our market-facing commercial and operational activities with a global tech platform and central support functions.
 We have multiple opportunities to drive efficiency and operating leverage as we scale.

 • Investment discipline: Our industry is still early in its maturity and there remains ample room for growth.
 We are disciplined in allocating capital to the most promising opportunities where we can build strong market positions offering compelling returns.
-Our capital position provides the financial resources to maintain and strengthen market positions and pursue growth opportunities while providing appropriate headroom.
+Our capital position provides the financial resources to maintain and strengthen market positions and pursue growth opportunities whilst providing appropriate headroom.

-Progress in 2023
+Progress in 2024

 • Operating leverage: Drive further efficiencies through improved tooling and automation, optimising third-party spend and leveraging our location strategy.